bluejava/zousan/README.md

 **Q: Ok, cute - but why name it after an Elephant?**

 Because elephants never forget.
 So you can depend on them to keep their promises!

+**Q: Why did you write another Promise implementation?**

+I briefly explained why at the top of this README - but for a more detailed explanation, check out my [blog post on the subject.](http://www.bluejava.com/4Nc/A-Promising-Start---Embracing-Speed-and-Elegance-with-Zousan-Promises)

+**Q: How did you make it run so fast?**

+I discuss that a bit on my [Zousan blog post](http://www.bluejava.com/4Nc/A-Promising-Start---Embracing-Speed-and-Elegance-with-Zousan-Promises) as well.

 **Q: Just how fast is it?**